www-splitcells-net/net.splitcells.network/README.md

 compatibility.
 ### Service
 * [#72 Improve Software Quality](./src/main/md/net/splitcells/network/tickets/open/72.md)
+* Migrate inactive tickets into source code repository, so that they each one acts as trigger at one fitting position.
 ## Network's Structure
 This project is meant to be part of a cluster, with a certain filesystem structure in mind.
 The cluster's filesystem consists of a folder containing repositories: